drshahizan/software-engineering/materials/module4/mysarahzal/readme.md

 Don't forget to hit the :star: if you like this repo.

 # Software Requirements Document (SRD): Academic Advisor System
+## Key steps in creating an Academic Advisor System

 Developing an academic advisor system can be a complex process, but here are some key steps to consider: